Don’t want snacks to become yet another meal you have to cook each day? Here are my tips on how to make easy snacks without cooking.

 Once I had their list, I then did some brainstorming of my own to come up with easy ways that those foods could be offered without much effort, preferably in ways that the boys could just get the snacks themselves.

-After doing this for a few weeks, I started to see some patterns and broke down the different options into a couple of snack categories: mixes, dips, mini-meals, and leftovers.
-Once I saw these groupings, I started to understand how to make snack preparation easy.
+After doing this for a few weeks, I started to see some patterns and broke down the different options into a couple of snack categories: snack mixes, dips, mini-meals, and leftovers.
+Once I saw these groupings, I started to understand how to make easy snacks without cooking.

 Who doesn’t love a good snack mix?
 The different flavors and textures just make them so much fun.
 My kids (and I) love them because each bite is different.
 In addition, I’m a fan because I can include fiber, protein, and whole grains, throw in a small amount of something sweet, and it still feels like a treat.